 Best Practices to Prevent Exposure to Bloodborne Pathogens

 - For workers in the healthcare industry, using a safer sharps device over a traditional needle can result in a huge reduction in exposure through needle sticks.
-Also correct handling and disposal of sharps is key to preventing exposure.
+Also, correct handling and disposal of sharps is key to preventing exposure.

-- Individuals at risk for being exposed to bloodborne pathogens at their job can get a vaccine to prevent the HBV infection for free.
+- Individuals at risk for being exposed to bloodborne pathogens at their job can get a vaccine to prevent HBV infection for free.

 - If you are exposed to potentially infectious materials, immediately flush and scrub the exposed area with warm water and soap.
 Notify a supervisor of the possible exposure and seek medical treatment.

-While you may not work an industry such as healthcare where exposure to bloodborne pathogens is a major concern, you should still be aware of how to prevent exposure.
+While you may not work in an industry such as healthcare where exposure to bloodborne pathogens is a major concern, you should still be aware of how to prevent exposure.
 Whether at home or at work, the potential to have to provide first aid or clean up potentially infectious materials in your lifetime is high.
 Protecting yourself from exposure to bloodborne pathogens needs to be your first concern when dealing with potentially infectious materials.